 Making a difference

-We have been operating in Egypt since Dorothy Brooke opened the first hospital dedicated to working horses and donkeys in 1934.
-Our programme in Egypt reaches around 200 communities in seven regions: Cairo, Luxor, Aswan, Edfu, Alexandria, Mersa Matruh and the Nile Delta.
+Egypt has been operating since Dorothy Brooke opened the first hospital dedicated to working horses and donkeys in 1934.
+The programme in Egypt reaches around 200 communities in seven regions: Cairo, Luxor, Aswan, Edfu, Alexandria, Mersa Matruh and the Nile Delta.

-- We run mobile veterinary clinics in the Nile Delta, treating working animals and educating their owners in animal welfare, parasitic infestation, grooming and hoof care, feeding and wound management.
+- It runs mobile veterinary clinics in the Nile Delta, treating working animals and educating their owners in animal welfare, parasitic infestation, grooming and hoof care, feeding and wound management.

-- We provide quality vet services through Brooke clinics and support local health providers to increase their responsibility for treatment and prevention.
+- It provides quality vet services through Brooke clinics and support local health providers to increase their responsibility for treatment and prevention.

-- We train paravets and farriers in the communities where we work.
+- It trains paravets and farriers in the communities where we work.

-- We improve animal welfare practices by providing training sessions, community meetings and best donkey and horse competitions.
+- It improves animal welfare practices by providing training sessions, community meetings and best donkey and horse competitions.

-- We conduct regional welfare assessments to provide evidence of improvements in the welfare of high-risk animals.
+- It conducts regional welfare assessments to provide evidence of improvements in the welfare of high-risk animals.

-- We conduct animal-friendly research for example into eye-abnormalities, body lesions and de-worming.
+- It conduct animal-friendly research for example into eye-abnormalities, body lesions and de-worming.